-Languages of Europe belong to a big Indo-European family and therefore it is not strange to find some words which are common for English and Slavic languages.
-On this list, you will find more than one hundred of such words.
-These words were in everyday use since ancient times.
+Languages of Europe belong to a big Indo-European family and therefore it is not strange to find some words which are shared in English and Slavic languages.
+On this list, you will find more than one hundred such words.
+I tried to include only the words which were in used since ancient times.

-Note: Some of the English words on this list start with softened “F” instead of the original “P” sound.
-In many Germanic words original Indo-European sound “P” at the beginning of the word was exchanged for the sound “F” .
-For example: pater-father, fire-pyr, fish-pesces, for-por… In the same way, some English words starting with F, have Slavic cognates starting with the P sound.
+Note: Some of the English words on this list start with a softened “F” instead of the original “P” sound.
+In many Germanic words, the original Indo-European sound “P” at the beginning of the word was exchanged for the sound “F”.
+For example pater-father, fire-pyr, fish-pesces, for-por… In the same way, some English words starting with F, have Slavic cognates starting with the P sound.

 Nature: SUN – SUNCE, EAST – ISTOK, DAY – DAN, SNOW – SNEG, LAKE – LOKVA, SEMEN – SEME, DOLINE – DOLINA, FLAME – PLAMEN, FUEL – PALITI (to burn), TREE – DRVO

 Food and drink: MILK – MLEKO, WATER – VODA, WINE – VINO, MEAD – MED, SOUP – SUPA, LEEK (Old English for “onion”) – LUK, FRY – PRZITI, FRESH – PRESNO, CHEESE – KISEL (SOUR), SOUR – SIR (Cheese)